-You naively parked in tall dry grass, set up your camp site, started a fire, lit and tossed a cigarette, bombed around on your ATV, and/or left your stove unattended, while you relaxed, explored, partied and/or headed off to bed.
+You naively parked in the tall dry grass, set up your campsite, started a fire, lit and tossed a cigarette, bombed around on your ATV, and/or left your stove unattended while you relaxed, explored, partied and/or headed off to bed.
 You either ignored or were willfully ignorant of the Province-wide fire ban and off-road driving restrictions.

 Harrison Lake and its Harrison Lake East fire was one of the first wildfires of note this season.
 It happened over the July long weekend, it was human-caused, and it hit the media outlets hard.
 It was difficult to miss the column of smoke or the complete closure of the east side of Harrison while crews struggled to contain it.
 Shortly after the roads opened back up, the bans were tightened, the wildfire risk worsened, and the August long weekend rolled around, another forest fire was started – at Harrison East’s Bear Creek Rec site.

 During August long weekend, it was impossible to ignore the blanket of smoke covering the Lower Mainland and most of southeast BC, irritating our throats and stinging our eyes.
 The days were hot, with temperatures over 30C, and for some reason, someone thought it was a good idea to start a fire at the Barrier Lookout, near the infamous Garibaldi Lake.
 The fire got out of control and grew to ~1,000 square feet before it was snuffed out thanks to the quick work of our overworked wildland fire crews.
 Imagine what would have happened if the winds had been a little stronger, or sparks flew a little further.
 Would a “controlled” evacuation of hundreds and hundreds of hikers and campers over Helm have been possible?